 - Simplicity – Once you know the training zone for each workout you simply row it at that pace.

-- Taper – The intention was to peak on a specific day, and the built-in taper meant it eased down the intensity in the final week so that I was fresh for race day.
+- Taper – The intention was to peak on a specific day.
+The built-in taper meant it eased down the intensity in the final week so that I was fresh for race day.

-I selected an 8 week block of training, with the four days chosen by me as Monday, Wednesday, Thursday and Sunday.
+I selected an 8 week block of training.
+The four days chosen by me were Monday, Wednesday, Thursday and Sunday.

-I pulled some gym exercises from here and made a little gym routine to fit on Wednesdays, Fridays and Sundays.
-This included things like Power Cleans, Front Squats, RDL, Push ups, Batwing Rows, Pull ups and Inverted Rows, aimed at making me more resilient to injury and a little stronger in the muscles used for the rowing stroke.
+I pulled some gym exercises from this article and made a little gym routine.
+I followed this routine on Wednesdays, Fridays and Sundays.
+This included things like Power Cleans, Front Squats, RDL, Push ups, Batwing Rows, Pull ups and Inverted Rows.
+These are exercises aimed at making me more resilient to injury and stronger in the muscles used for the rowing stroke.

-Each workout you’re presented with a range which your pace should be between, determined by your time in the initial 2000m time trial on day one.
-For me that was 7:55.2 and for example that meant the Wednesday session of 10 x 1 minute row, 1 minute rest was to be completed between a pace of 1:53 and 1:57 per 500m (prominent on the rowing machine display).
+Each workout you’re presented with a range which your pace should be between.
+This is determined by your time in the initial 2000m time trial on day one.
+My 2km time trial was 7:55.2 and that meant e.g. the Wednesday session of 10 x 1 minute row, 1 minute rest was to be completed between a pace of 1:53 and 1:57 per 500m (prominent on the rowing machine display).

 What surprised me most was the lack of intensity in each session.
 It was my choice to not aim for the lowest possible split in each workout, but I still kept to the faster end of the range.
-A good friend of mine is an endurance athlete and I’m aware a lot of the training is at a low intensity, something I’m not used to coming from a sprinting background, and so I trusted the process.
-For the longer sessions my focus was on stroke rate, and where a range of 22-26 SPM was recommended I would complete each piece (rowing lingo for rep) at a consistent and varied pace.
-That meant if I had 3 x 13 minutes they would be 13 mins at 22 SPM, 13 mins at 24 SPM and 13 mins at 26 SPM.
+A good friend of mine is an endurance athlete and I’m aware a lot of the training is at a low intensity.
+This is something I’m not used to coming from a sprinting background, and so I trusted the process.
+For the longer sessions my focus was on stroke rate.
+Where a range of 22-26 SPM was recommended I would complete each piece (rowing lingo for rep) at a consistent and varied pace.
+If I had 3 x 13 minutes the reps would be completed at 22, 24 and 26 SPM respectively.

 In terms of technique I already knew some of the basics and I didn’t do much tweaking.
 I did try to pull the handle slightly higher up my chest and avoid bending my arms too soon into the stroke.
-What struck me was how much the biceps are used in a rowing stroke, as they were the first thing to fatigue and often had soreness the following day.
+What struck me was just how much the biceps are used in a rowing stroke.
+They were the first thing to fatigue and often had soreness the following day.
 This could be a flaw in my technique but the soreness continued with me throughout the 8 weeks and I think I managed to build some muscle from it.

 The taper began in the middle of week 7, with 10 days to go.
 This was a welcome relief and I used the opportunity to ease off and eventually stop all gym training.
-One thing I did was to replace that with flexibility and mobility work, as despite strict post-workout stretching I found myself getting tightness in my legs and back.
+One thing I did was to replace that with flexibility and mobility work.
+Despite strict post-workout stretching I found myself getting tightness in my legs and back.
 I’m confident this shaved a few seconds off my final time by allowing my muscles to operate fluidly during each stroke.